 After a decade of making inverters for other companies, and the same year that Zeversolar pulled up stumps, AISWEI started making inverters for themselves.
 When deciding what to name their new inverter, It seems they choose to do the opposite of Zeversolar and didn’t spend a penny on marketing.
 SolPlant.
 Seriously?

 SolPlanet is now selling inverters in 6 countries, they have an office in Melbourne with 4 staff and half of them are Solar tech-heads.
 So that’s a good start.
-Can AISWEI make a reliable SolPlanet branded inverter?
+Can AISWEI make a reliable SolPlanet-branded inverter?
 Maybe.
 The limited experience I had with Zeversolar wasn’t very exciting.
 But the Chinese-made SMA is meant to be fairly reliable from what I’ve heard.
 But more importantly, If an SMA inverter fails, I’ll bet you SMA will be here in Australia to fix it.
-SMA has a reputation for honoring their warranty, and they have great after-sales support too.
+SMA has a reputation for honouring their warranty, and they have great after-sales support too.

 Will SolPlanet be around to honour inevitable warranties?
 I have no idea.
 But SolPlanet doesn’t have much skin in the game here.
 If they pull off making their mark in the competitive Aussie market, your warranty will be fine.
 If they don’t get traction in Australia, they’ll probably pull out of Australia like Zeversolar did, and you’ll be screwed.